 Hippy Hut has been going over 13 years and is well known for being a friendly, chilled place to stay for anyone on a seriously tight budget.
 They also run a roadside restaurant nearby with great views over Bangbao bay.
 If you don’t have an intimate knowledge of Bob Marley when you arrive, you will when you leave.

 Treehouse bungalows, Long beach.
 For people really wanting to get away from it all.
-If staying in a tent is too comfortable for you, then you’ll like it here.
-These extremely rudimentary huts way down in the south east of the island on Long beach might be for you.
+If staying in a tent is too comfortable for you, then these extremely rudimentary huts way down in the south east of the island on Long beach might be for you.
 Expect to have ‘interesting’ neighbours who enjoy herbal cigarette or two.